Curriculum

 Numeracy Instructional Model

-All Numeracy lessons incorporate explicit teaching of Mathematical vocabulary and metalanguage, exploration of concepts using hands-on and concrete learning materials, application to the real world to enhance students understanding and connection and are differentiated to cater to individual student needs.
+Our Mathematics curriculum and lessons incorporate explicit teaching of Mathematical vocabulary and metalanguage, fluency practice, exploration of concepts using hands-on and concrete learning materials, application to the real world to enhance students understanding and connection and are differentiated to cater to individual student needs.

 • Develop useful mathematical and numeracy skills for everyday life, work and as an active and critical citizen in a technological world